gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ..
 TODO again, extend this and add some actual useful information concerning performance etc...

-Recent additions to |Gromacs| now also allow the off-loading of the PME calculation to the GPU, to further reduce the load on the CPU and improve usage overlap between CPU and GPU.
+|Gromacs| now allows the off-loading of the PME calculation
+to the GPU, to further reduce the load on the CPU and improve usage overlap between CPU and GPU.
 Here, the solving of PME will be performed in addition to the calculation of the short range interactions on the same GPU as the short range interactions.